BitSwap-BiFi/Bitswap-demo/README.md

 - Contractum for complex contracts
 - DCA decentralized thought USDT
 - RGB Proxy
 - Support for Tether and other Stablecoins
+- Contractum

 ## Roadmap